WebSocket

 })

-// Cleanup empty room
+// Cleanup empty rooms

-if (room.size === 0) {
+if (subscribers && subscribers.size === 0) {

 rooms.delete(roomId)